-This is a costly one, national papers charge a substantial amount for an advertising slot.
-However, if you can afford it give it a try.
+Using national papers can be a costly process; using this type of media channel will incur a substantial amount of money for an advertising slot.
+However, if you can afford it, give it a try.
 National newspapers have a huge audience.
 You might hit it right and command a new bestseller overnight.

 #6 Garden Centres